 - a.
-Work with Hawaii Theatre of Youth and the Department of Health on local food history and local food varieties. - b.
+Work with Hawaii Farm to School and School Garden Network to collaborate on farm to school and agriculture education. - b.
 Develop creative activities to support food security and food self-sufficiency at the private and public schools.

 4. Increase local share of the Market